marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 * Review changes
 * Repeat

-This will require a mechanism of tracking history of changes in these files and allowing teams of people to work on the same files without overriding each others changes. </br>
+This will require a mechanism of tracking history of changes in these files and allowing teams of people to work on the same files without overriding each other's changes. </br>

 ## Installing GIT